jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 The points in red indicate places that I stopped to visit for at least a few minutes.
 And although not displayed here, we know the days and exact times that I was at each location.

 As my smartphone ads already know, you can immediately see that I am runner, with long runs leaving from downtown Madison and frequent trail runs in the county and state parks to the west and northwest.
-Running is key to both my physical and mental health.

 ---